-Our Engineering courses in the Youngstown region aren’t just big on excitement: they’re also a great way to equip your child with important STEM (science, technology, engineering and math) concepts.
-Through three-dimensional learning, collaborative group activities and creative exercises, your child will also develop vital problem solving skills and critical thinking abilities that can make a big impact in the classroom and beyond!▼
+Our Engineering programs in the Youngstown region don’t just offer big-time excitement: they also help equip your son or daughter with essential STEM (science, technology, engineering and math) skills.
+Through interactive projects, teamwork and creative activities, your child will learn crucial problem solving and critical thinking skills that can make a lasting impact in school and beyond!▼

 Here’s what our Engineering programs in the Youngstown region include:

 - Cool, interactive projects that feature building machines with LEGO® bricks to designing a variety of bridge types with K’NEX® pieces.

 - STEM-based learning that focuses on teaching valuable 21st century skills.

 - A personalized educational environment, with a 6:1 student-to-teacher ratio and no more than 12 students per session.